Cameron Lancaster

-Cameron Paul Lancaster (born 5 November 1992) is an English professional footballer who plays as a forward for USL Championship club Louisville City, on loan from Lexington SC.
+Cameron Paul Lancaster (born 5 November 1992) is an English professional footballer who plays as a forward for USL Championship club Lexington SC.

 Early life

 Lancaster was born in Camden and raised in Muswell Hill.
 He attended East Barnet School.
 He played for Oakhill Tigers in the Watford Friendly League as a boy.

 Football career

 Tottenham Hotspur

 Lancaster joined Tottenham Hotspur's Academy in the 2009–10 season.

 He joined League One club, Dagenham & Redbridge on loan for a month on 22 March 2011.
 Lancaster made his debut for Dagenham on 26 March, in the 1–1 home draw with Sheffield Wednesday when he came on as a substitute for Bas Savage in the 63rd minute.
 Lancaster then had his loan spell with the club extended until the end of the season.
 After his loan spell with Daggers came to an end, Lancaster was given his first professional contract with the club.

 Lancaster made his only appearance for Tottenham in a Premier League match against Wigan Athletic on 31 January 2012, coming on as a substitute in the 78th minute for Emmanuel Adebayor.
 Six months later, Lancaster signed a two-year contract with the club, keeping him until 2014.
 At the end of the 2013–14 season, Lancaster was released by the club upon expiry of his contract.